medusajs/medusa/docs/content/add-plugins/algolia.md

 ### Storefront Prerequisites

-It is assumed you already have a storefront set up and working with the Medusa server, as this section only covers how to add the search UI.
+It is assumed you already have a storefront set up and working with the Medusa backend, as this section only covers how to add the search UI.

 :::tip